xbtindia/cryptoguard/README.md

 # CryptoGuard — Wallet Site Firewall

 A browser extension that temporarily blocks all websites except verified crypto wallet sites.
-Activate Safe Mode when managing crypto — it auto-disables when you're done.
+Activate Safe Mode when managing crypto, it auto-disables when you're done.

 ## How It Works